Time to start a new Rails app. Wanting to live on the bleeding edge, let’s use

 esac

-command (or case) is where the magic happens.
+The new command (or case) is where the magic happens.
 We also auto-create the

-again if that file exists.
+raw Gemfile and prevent running new again if that file exists.
 Note that the

 command separately spins up the app server twice.
 Once to run bundle install